-Austria born art historian who lived most of his life in the UK.
+• Austria born art historian who lived most of his life in the UK.
 He is known for his on the Renaissance and the psychology of perception but is best known for his accessible introduction to the visual arts, The Story of Art.

-- Frances Spalding, British Art Since 1900 (World of Art), currently £0.01 (+p&p) secondhand on Amazon - Will Gompertz, What Are You Looking At?
+- John Berger, Ways of Seeing, 1972 - Will Gompertz, What Are You Looking At?
 150 Years of Modern Art in the Blink of an Eye - www.theartstory.org - For the early part of the twentieth century David Haycock, A Crisis of Brilliance: Five Young British Artists and the Great War (2010), currently £9.48 on Amazon, £1.93 s/h.